-Most antivirus programs identify MSVCRT.exe as malware, such as Symantec identifies it as W32.Spybot.Worm, and Kaspersky identifies it as Backdoor.Win32.Agent.ktw.
+Most antivirus programs identify MSVCRT.exe as malware—such as Symantec identifies it as W32.Spybot.Worm, and Kaspersky identifies it as Backdoor.Win32.Agent.ktw.

 The free file information forum can help you find out how to remove it.
-If you know more about this file, please leave a comment or a hint for other users.
+If you have additional information about this file, please leave a comment or a suggestion for other users.

 The process itself does not contain any references to its author.
 However, a few interesting pieces of information are available from other sources.

-Known file sizes on Windows 7/XP are 19,245 bytes (42% of all occurrences), 18,793 bytes, 13,461 bytes, 26,624 bytes or 13,434 bytes.
+Known file sizes on Windows 10/8/7/XP are 19,245 bytes (42% of all occurrences), 18,793 bytes, 13,461 bytes, 26,624 bytes or 13,434 bytes.

 There is no description of the program.
 The application starts when programs are launched.
 It is not a Windows core file.
 The program has no visible window.
 MSVCRT.exe is located in the Windows folder, but it is not a Windows core file.
-Therefore the technical security rating is 81% dangerous; however you should also read the users reviews.
+Therefore the technical security rating is 81% dangerous; however you should also read the user reviews.